-Barque Kruzenstern is one of the largest sailing ships in the world.
-Black hull is a feature unique to this vessel.
-The ship was built in 1926, Germany.
+Bark Kruzenstern is one of the largest sailing ships in the world.
+The black hull is a feature unique to this vessel.
+The ship was built in 1926 in Germany.
 Technical data: length: 114.40 m, beam: 14.02 m, sails area : 3,400 sq.m.
 This sailing vessel visited Halifax during Tallships 2009 race.
 Some of the photos clearly show her broken foremast.
-This happened when Kruzenstern raced across Atlantic.
-The ship was sailing under full sails and couple of days before the arrival rogue gust of wind blew off the top of the mast.
+This happened when Kruzenstern raced across the Atlantic.
+The ship was sailing under full sails, and a couple of days before the arrival rogue gust of wind blew off the top of the mast.

-It was quite a chore to take down the broken piece and to untangle all the lines.
-General public had an opportunity to visit and explore this magnificent piece of sailing history.
-There is a nice museum on board of Kruzenstern that tells the story of first voyages, ports visited, storms encountered.
-The barque square sails are main propulsion, but she also has an engine to maneuver when entering the port and to generate electrical power.
-The masts are about 150 feet tall and working that high when the ship is rocking on the waves is not for the faint of heart.
+It was quite a chore to take down the broken piece and untangle all the lines.
+The general public had an opportunity to visit and explore this magnificent piece of sailing history.
+There is an excellent museum on board Kruzenstern that tells the story of the first voyages, ports visited, and storms encountered.
+The barque square sails are the main propulsion, but she also has an engine to maneuver when entering the port and to generate electrical power.
+The masts are about 150 feet tall, and working that high when the ship is rocking on the waves is not for the faint of heart.

-The sailing experience on board the ship truly forges characters of young sailors.
-Wikipedia classifies her as a Russian Navy sail training ship, however this is not the case, Kruzenstern belongs to Baltic State Academy of the Fishing Fleet in Kaliningrad.
+The sailing experience on board the ship truly forges the characters of young sailors.
+Wikipedia classifies her as a Russian Navy sail training ship.
+However, this is not the case; Kruzenstern belongs to the Baltic State Academy of the Fishing Fleet in Kaliningrad.
 Barque Kruzenstern offers bookings for anyone interested in sailing on a tall ship.